shajra/haskell-hls-nix/doc/nix.md

 nix-env --install --file . --attr hls-renamed 2>&1
 ```

+    installing 'haskell-language-server-ghc884-renamed'
     …
     trace: Consider adding `--sha256: 1rkk09f8750qykrmkqfqbh44dbx1p8aq1caznxxlw8zqfvx39cxl` to the cabal.project file or passing in a lookupSha256 argument
-    trace: Using index-state: 2020-08-08T00:00:00Z for haskell-language-server
+    trace: Using index-state: 2020-08-07T11:45:57Z for haskell-language-server
-    trace: To make this a fixed-output derivation but not materialized, set `plan-sha256` to the output of /nix/store/89p6s4m4i7lr78acmp2516bs57wlvp5w-calculateSha
+    trace: To make this a fixed-output derivation but not materialized, set `plan-sha256` to the output of /nix/store/20yr8qlbw6ddbsvazx5n32ygdg627wh2-calculateSha
-    trace: To materialize the output entirely, pass a writable path as the `materialized` argument and pass that path to /nix/store/nq2isk7d26vsqk6q2yxfgrvqwph702ik-generateMaterialized
+    trace: To materialize the output entirely, pass a writable path as the `materialized` argument and pass that path to /nix/store/zys4qhnz13j8wk4bmjxqy3xxc1vc690r-generateMaterialized

 We can see this installation by querying what's been installed: